 During the first stage of labor, regular contractions begin causing the cervix to dilate.
 At the end of the first stage, your cervix will be completely dilated.
 The first stage of labor consists of a latent phase and an active phase.
-In the latent phase, your cervix slowly dilates up to three or four centimeters—a process that can take eight or more hours.
-It is marked by fairly mild contractions that last about 30-40 seconds and shorten to about five minutes apart.
+In the latent phase, your cervix slowly dilates up to 3-4 centimeters (cm)—a process that can take 8 or more hours.
+It is marked by fairly mild contractions that last about 30-40 seconds and shorten to about 5 minutes apart.

-The active first stage of labor starts when your cervix is about three centimeters dilated and lasts until you are fully dilated.
+The active first stage of labor starts when your cervix is about 3 cm dilated and lasts until you are fully dilated (10 cm).
 Contractions become more intense and closer together.
 The contractions become increasingly more painful.
 Some women request painkilling drugs and some women get an epidural to decrease pain.
 During this phase, you may want to change positions frequently, sit up, begin controlled breathing, or even get up and walk around.
 A warm bath or shower may help you relax.
 You will also benefit from coaching and support, which will help to increase relaxation.

-At the end of the active first stage, contractions become very intense, about two to three minutes apart, and last from 60 to 90 seconds each.
+At the end of the active first stage, contractions become very intense, about 2-3 minutes apart, and last from 60 to 90 seconds each.
 You will need to concentrate on your breathing and will benefit from a lot of coaching.
 During this phase, you may experience the following signs:

-The second stage of labor starts when your cervix is fully dilated to 10 centimeters.
-Contractions will be very strong and painful, will last about 60 seconds, and will come at intervals of about two to three minutes.
+The second stage of labor starts when your cervix is fully dilated.
+Contractions will be very strong and painful, will last about 60 seconds, and will come at intervals of about 2-3 minutes.
 You will have an intense urge to push.
-This stage can last anywhere from a few minutes to up to a few hours for a first-time mother.
+This stage can last anywhere from a few minutes to up to 18 hours (average 8) for a first-time mother and shorter if have delivered before.
 You may feel a stretching or burning sensation as the baby's head is pushed out of your vagina.
 At the end of the second stage of labor, after your baby is born, you will feel greatly relieved and excited.

 After the placenta is delivered, you may need some sutures placed to close any tears that occurred during delivery.
 You will also be closely monitored for complications, such as bleeding and infection.